-How to Become a Travel Nurse: Mapping Out What It Takes
+How to Become a Travel Nurse in Florida: Mapping Out What It Takes

 So, what does it take to become a travel nurse?
 You’re in the right place to find out.
 Read on to learn more about the steps you’ll need to take to become eligible for travel nursing work and some of the important considerations you’ll want to weigh before getting started.

 A travel nurse is a licensed nurse who works in temporary nursing roles in hospitals and other medical facilities.
 Through agencies and recruiters, travel nurses are hired for relatively short stints that typically last anywhere from a few weeks to half a year.
 Healthcare systems utilize travel nurses to fill staffing gaps due to unexpected or planned leaves of absence, parental leave and other forms of staffing fluctuation.

 Typically, there is a need for travel nurses in the emergency room, operating room, progressive care, medical-surgical (med-surg) units and intensive care units.1 Even so, travel nurses aren’t confined to these specialties.
 In Florida, for example, Ratte says there are urban environments with hospital needs, but also plenty of rural areas looking for nurses to work in clinics, long-term care facilities and more.